-One of the most harmful pollutants that are present in bushfires is PM2.5.
+One of the most harmful pollutants that are present in wildfires is PM2.5.
 If you are exposed to PM2.5, these particles can be highly damaging to an individual’s health, and cause both short term and long term effects.
-These include shortness of breath, diminished lung function, heart attacks, and asthma attacks.
+These include shortness of breath, diminished lung function, heart attacks and asthma attacks.

-You must protect yourself from breathing in this harmful pollutant.
-Our specialist range of masks is designed to provide wearers with dependable protection against smoke, pollutants, and harmful gases that are produced by bushfires, including PM2.5.
+It is essential that you protect yourself from breathing in this harmful pollutant.
+Our specialist range of masks is designed to provide wearers with dependable protection against smoke, pollutants and harmful gases that are produced by bushfires, including PM2.5.
 At Cambridge Mask Co., we place the utmost priority on the safety of our customers.
-That is why we are committed to using state of the art filtration technology, that can be trusted to protect wearers in situations such as these.
+That is why we are committed to using state of the art filtration technology, that can be trusted upon to protect wearers in situations such as these.

 If you would like to find out more about our product range, you can have a look through the Cambridge Mask Co. online store.